 FAQ

-Yes — even short standing periods on hard floors cause fatigue.
-Mats improve comfort and reduce risk from the first minute of standing.
+Yes.
+Even short periods on hard floors cause fatigue.
+Mats improve comfort from the first minute.

 Can I leave the standing mat under the desk all the time?

-No — best results come from combining good footwear with a standing mat.
+No. The best results come from combining supportive footwear with a quality mat.

 Conclusion